oneturkmen/oneturkmen.github.io/_posts/2023-02-11-database-changes.md

 categories: tech
 ---

+## Evolving requirements, evolving data

 Today's world is dynamic and chaotic making it nearly impossible to predict what is expected in future.
 Similar behavior can be observed in software development, where requirements may drastically change within days even with careful, long-term planning.
-That is perhaps why Agile methodology is a popular and perhaps the "standard" approach to software development in today's world. <mark>TODO: Gotta improve intro.
-Focus on change management</mark>
+That is perhaps why Agile methodology is a popular and the "standard" approach to software development in today's world.

 Imagine a scenario in which you talk to a client about some cool mobile app idea, and they ask you to store, process, and display some data in the app.
-However, next day, they ask you for something else, so you need to address the change in client's requirements on data.
-In consequence, you need to make changes to the application and the way it stores, processes, and renders the state.
+However, next week, they ask you for something else, so you need to address the change in client's requirements on data.
+As a consequence, you need to make changes to the application and the way it stores, processes, and renders the state.

 If we had something hard-coded in code that needed to be changed, it would be simply changing the value of the associated structures (e.g., variables or lists of strings).
-However, we typically use storage systems for storing the "state" or data.
+However, software developers detach code from data, and typically use storage systems for storing the "state" or data.

 Among all storage systems, there are variety of types, such as relational and non-relational (e.g., NoSQL) database systems.
+Relational systems are great at establishing "relations" between different data entities, which in turn provide safeguards against data anomalies and often make it efficient to retrieve related data together.

+We know how developers commonly "version" source code changes to keep track of where the source code was and where it is at the moment.
+It is additionally great (and important!) for effective collaboration with other developers.
+However, changing database state is not as clear cut as changing code.
+Accidentally modifying (or even worse, deleting data) can result in large negative impact, including loss of monetary value and/or reputation.

+Luckily, we are not the first ones to counter such a problem.
-NoSQL databases, such as MongoDB, have no fixed schema, so it is easier to adapt to ever-changing requirements.
-In this post though, I would like to focus on changing the state in the relational SQL databases, such as PostgreSQL, in scalable and effective ways.
+In this post, I would like to focus on changing the state in the relational SQL databases, such as PostgreSQL, in scalable and effective ways.
-In other words, how do we effectively manage changes in SQL databases knowing that we have a strict schema to follow?
+By the end of this blog post, you will learn how to we effectively manage changes in SQL databases.

 ## Schema changes as migrations